Robert Charles Bell (engraver)

 Robert Charles Bell (15 September 1806 – 5 September 1872) was a Scottish engraver.

 Life

 Bell was born at Edinburgh and at an early age he was articled to John Beugo, the friend of Robert Burns, and while in his studio he also attended the classes at the Trustees' Academy, then under the direction of Sir William Allan.
 After leaving Beugo he engraved a series of Scottish views and a considerable number of vignette portraits.

 Bell died in Edinburgh on 5 September 1872.
-His son, Robert Purvo Bell, A.R.S.A., was a Scottish painter of figure subjects.
+His son, Robert Purves Bell, A.R.S.A., was a Scottish painter of figure subjects.

 Works

 The works which brought Bell into notice were 'The Rush Plaiters,' after Sir George Harvey, and the plates which he engraved for the Royal Scottish Association, among which were 'The Widow' and 'Roger and Jenny,' after Sir William Allan; 'The Expected Penny,' after Alexander Fraser; 'The Quarrel Scene in The Dowie Dens o' Yarrow,' after Sir J. Noel Paton and 'Baillie McWhirter at Breakfast,' after J. Eckford Lauder.